Mohammed-I-Sorour/COVID-19-main-protease/README.md

 This work was sone using the super computer system, HPC, of Temple University School of Science and Technology, Philadelphia, Pennsylavania.
 Aug 2020
 This Work is presented as a contribution from the Matsika lab at Temple University, Philadelphia, Pennsylvania, to the efforts against COVID-19.

+Please feel free to share any comments that you believe will help us advance and improve.

+Best!